Today in Twitter:

 And, Maureen Dowd, after interviewing Twitter’s founders, ends her Times column by announcing she would rather have “red ants eat out my eyes than open a Twitter account.”

 A tweet “11 minutes ago” from the Times’s Brian Stelter (re-tweeting the sentiments of, apparently, a Times corporate communications person): “3 stories on Twitter in today’s @nytimes.
 Tweeting lawyers, Tweet-recipes, and Dowd’s column.
-Maybe enough is enough.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Maybe enough is enough.”Liz Cox Barrett is a writer at CJR.